 Director of Information Technology

 Professor P C Wong is a renowned education leader in IT in Hong Kong.
-He was a professor at The Chinese University of Hong Kong for twenty years before he joined Hang Seng Management College in 2010.
+He was a professor at The Chinese University of Hong Kong for twenty years before he joined The Hang Seng University of Hong Kong in 2010.
 His vision is that HSUHK will become a leader in the use of IT in teaching, learning, and services.

 Professor Wong has accomplished many innovative projects, received many grants and awards, received two US patents, and published over 50 papers in his career.
 He was the first to introduce Internet to schools in Hong Kong.
 The Hong Kong School Net project won the IT Application Award in Education in 1998.
 He was the first to lead a joint project to connect universities and schools to become Hong Kong Cyber Campus, leading schools into the Internet Era.
 He then helped Education Department to build the Hong Kong Education City in 2000, a flagship education portal now serving all schools in Hong Kong.
 He launched NetPlan in 2003 to help schools to set up their firewall and protect their network.
 NetPlan won two grand awards from Hong Kong Productivity Council.
 He launched VChina in 2004, a video conferencing network now connects over 30 mainland cities to support distance classrooms.
 VChina won the 10th anniversary QEF Outstanding Project Award in 2008.
 In 2001, he was awarded the Medal of Honour by Hong Kong SAR for his contributions to IT in education.